 Click the Generate button to create the new profile and finalize the process.

-You may have to quit Xamarin Studio and have Xcode refresh it's list of available Signing Identities and Provisioning Profiles (by following the instructions in Requesting Signing Identities section) before a new Distribution Profile is available in Xamarin Studio.
+You may have to quit Visual Studio for Mac and have Xcode refresh it's list of available Signing Identities and Provisioning Profiles (by following the instructions in Requesting Signing Identities section) before a new Distribution Profile is available in Visual Studio for Mac.

 You may have to quit Visual Studio and have Xcode (on the Build Host's Mac) refresh its list of available Signing Identities and Provisioning Profiles (by following the instructions in the Requesting Signing Identities section) before a new Distribution Profile is available in Visual Studio.